 In 2015, the percentage of content that will be shared will exceed that of previous years, because content writers are starting to see the potential in blog outreach.
 See the chart below for clarity:

 Let’s use the FREPT model for blogger outreach to explain the 5-step process:

 i).
 Find: In the “FREPT” model, the first thing you have to do is find relevant and active blogs and bloggers to connect with.
 I write a lot of guest posts; finding the right blogs has always been easy for me.

-- Make sure the blog is an active community.
+- Make sure the blog has an active community.
 At a minimum, each post should receive a decent number of comments – e.g., Blogtyrant.com

-- Connect with a blogger or entrepreneur that is well respected in a specific industry – e.g., Derek Halpern, Socialtriggers.com.
+- Connect with a blogger or entrepreneur who is well-respected in a specific industry – e.g., Derek Halpern, Socialtriggers.com.